 (Driving day 10: 356 km/221 miles)

-When you drive out of Yosemite National Park you will ride on great motorcycle roads.
+When we drive out of Yosemite National Park we will ride on great motorcycle roads.
 We are confident you will have a big smile on your face.
-When you are out of Yosemite, you continue west to Sausalito and Golden Gate Bridge, where you will take the time to enjoy the view of the bridge and beautiful San Francisco.
-Afterward, you drive across this famous bridge and into San Francisco, where you will stay near the Embarcadero and all its attractions.
+When we are out of Yosemite, we continue west to Sausalito and Golden Gate Bridge, where we will take the time to enjoy the view of the bridge and beautiful San Francisco.
+Afterward, we drive across this famous bridge and into San Francisco, where we will stay near the Embarcadero and all its attractions.

 Day 12: San Francisco